linhvuvan/permutation/README.md

 ## Getting Started

-- Copy `.env.example` file and rename it to `.env.local`.
+- Duplicate `.env.example` file and rename it to `.env.local`.
 Fill out all values

 - Run the development server: